cheesun/interlocked-rings/question3.md

 ### Switch from top-down to bottom-up dynamic programming

 Bottom-up dynamic programming techniques tend to be faster, with reduced stack unwinds and space usage of only O(n^2).
-I was unable to find a formulation of the bottom-up(generative) algorithm in time provided.
+The key is that one needs to find the correct ordering of sub-problems to solve.
+I was unable to find a formulation of the bottom-up(generative) algorithm in time provided, but it's likely there is one due to the numerical structure.

 ### Switch from stack to loop implementation

 My current solution is recursive for the sake of clarity.
 This could be re-implemented as a loop in conjunction with a stack (in Javascript, an array).
-This would save on memory stack winding and unwinding which is relatively expensive.
+This would save time on memory stack winding and unwinding which is relatively expensive.
+In addition, it would prevent stack-overflow problems when the problem depth (999 for 500 rings) is deeper than stack depth (machine specific).

 ### Optimize the memo